-All students that have accepted rotations with the University of Arizona COM-Tucson must complete My Clinical Exchange (MCE) for credentialing.
+All students who have accepted rotations with the University of Arizona College of Medicine – Tucson must complete My Clinical Exchange (MCE) for credentialing.
 There is a $39 registration fee to sign up for My Clinical Exchange.

 There is a $125 processing fee that is due once the student accepts the University of Arizona’s offer.

 The University of Arizona College of Medicine – Tucson does not provide housing for visiting medical students.
 We recommend you visit Rotating Room to search for accommodations.
 Other options can also be found on our Off-Campus Housing page.